Tallaringues/song_recommender/README.md

 # Mini-Project: Song Recommender
-Group project to build a song recommender that takes input from the user.
+Group project to build a song recommender that takes input from the user and returns five songs from the database.

 ## Aims of the project